Cheese-S/Cheese-S.github.io/_pages/project.md

 ### [Bluepage](https://github.com/Cheese-S/Bluepage)

-- A web platform that enables users to not only create and share their comics/stories but also engage with their communities.
+- A MERN stack application that enables users to not only create and share their comics/stories but also engage with their communities.
-    - **Backend Developer**
+    - **Backend Developer & Deployment**
       - Solely responsible for the design and implementation of the backend.
+      - Deployed both frontend and backend on an AWS EC2 instance using NGNIX Reverse Proxy Server.

 ### [Xeno](https://xeno-dec54.web.app/menu.html)

 - A 2D tower defense game made using stonybrook's own game engine Wolfie2D.
   - **Main Developer**
     - Responsible for everything other than arts.
+    - Deployed on firebase.

 ### [K-Means](https://github.com/Cheese-S/CSE381_Final)